 Delegating tasks individually can make feedback less frequent, as well.
 It may also appear unauthentic for workers who are used to face-to-face contact and leaders who downplay their supervision methods.

-A leader who is effective needs to have the qualities of time and empathy.
+An effective leader needs to have the qualities of time and empathy.
 Even though it seems straightforward, being an empathic leader requires practice.

 Many employees feel that leaders are still not demonstrating enough empathy.

-Empathic leaders are more likely to feel comfortable being vulnerable and acknowledge there are numerous opportunities for improvement.
+Empathic leaders are more likely to feel comfortable being vulnerable and acknowledge numerous opportunities for improvement.

 A hybrid working model does not allow for the fake display of empathy.
 To cope with the present situation, organizations need to adopt a broad range of solutions.